Mexican bottler Arca posts 11.3 percent rise in profit

-MEXICO CITY, April 26 Mexican bottling firm Arca Continental, one of the world's biggest bottlers of Coca-Cola Co sodas, said first-quarter net profit rose 11.3 percent, boosted by efficiency gains and cost savings.
+MEXICO CITY Mexican bottling firm Arca Continental (AC.MX), one of the world's biggest bottlers of Coca-Cola Co (KO.N) sodas, said first-quarter net profit rose 11.3 percent, boosted by efficiency gains and cost savings.

 Arca earned 1.09 billion pesos ($88.3 million) in the January-March period, up from 979 million pesos in the same quarter in 2012, the company said in a filing with the Mexican stock exchange on Friday.